 Without further ado, enjoy…

-In order to achieve success in basketball, you need to strengthen several body muscles.
+In order to achieve success in basketball especially at the collegiate level, you need to strengthen several body muscles.

 You need to build your core muscles, lower body muscles among other things.
 You could also benefit from some high-impact exercises and learn some specific skills.

-In this article, I have outlined 5 exercises for college basketball players that can help with developing strength and enhancing overall performance on the basketball court.
+In this article, I have outlined 5 basketball exercises for college basketball players that can help with developing their strength and enhancing their overall performance on the basketball court.

 1. The Power Lunge (Making Higher Jumps)